-The Working Party on the Harmonisation of Regulatory Oversight in Biotechnology was established in 1995, 1 at a time when the first commercial transgenic crops were being considered for regulatory approval in a number of OECD countries.
+The Working Group was established in 1995 at a time when the first commercial transgenic crops were being considered for regulatory approval in a number of OECD member countries.
 From the beginning, one of the group's primary goals was to promote international regulatory harmonisation in biotechnology among members.
 Regulatory harmonisation is the attempt to ensure that the information used in risk/safety assessments, as well as the methods used to collect such information, is as similar as possible.
-This should lead to countries recognising or even accepting information from one another's assessments.
+It could lead to countries recognising or even accepting information from one another's' assessments.
 The benefits of harmonisation are clear.
 It increases mutual understanding among countries, which avoids duplication, saves on scarce resources and increases the efficiency of the risk/safety assessment process.
 This, in turn, improves safety while reducing unnecessary barriers to trade (OECD, 2000).